A gluten-free diet requires the avoidance of all sources of gluten in the diet. Gluten is a protein found in wheat, rye and barley.

 Understanding food labels

 Allergen labelling means that you can tell from the ingredients list whether a packaged food contains gluten.
 Always check the ingredient list.
-To help you make safe choices please consult Coeliac UK’s Food & Drink Directory.
+To help you make safe choices please consult Coeliac UK’s Food & Drink Guide.

 What about medicines?